 She is medium size with a black, white and tan smooth, short coat.

-Mouse came to the shelter a very frightened little girl, hence the name.
-With a short time and patience, she has now blossomed into a calm and gentle dog who socialises well with the other dogs and loves to be stroked and cuddled by the volunteers, and is learning how to play.
+Mouse came to the shelter in Portugal a very frightened little girl, hence the name.
+Within a short time, with patience and love she blossomed into a calm and gentle dog who socialises well with the other dogs and loves to be stroked and cuddled by the volunteers, and is learning how to play.

-She is still a little frightened, so she would benefit from a calm loving environment in order to improve her confidence outside the kennel environment and to allow her to develop as a young dog, and we think that another dog in the dog in the house would be very beneficial to her.
+She is still a little frightened, so she would benefit from a calm loving environment in order to improve her confidence, to allow her to develop as a young dog, and we think that another dog in the dog in the house would be very beneficial to her.

 But the reward we believe, will be great.
 She is now happy to be stroked, is affectionate and in the right home will flourish.

 Her Best Points :

 Gentle, but not yet reached her full potential so some Confidence building will be required in the first few months.